-3 in 5 Tasmanian adults are overweight or obese
+Three in 5 Tasmanian adults are overweight or obese

-Nearly 60% of adult Tasmanians reported being overweight or obese in 2019.
-The data suggests a decline in overweight adults but an increase in obese adults.
-More men reported an overweight BMI than women, however slightly more women reported an obese BMI.
-There is a shift in the distribution of obese BMI towards the middle socioeconomic group in Tasmania.
+More than 60% of adult Tasmanians reported being overweight or obese in 2022.
+The data suggests the proportion of overweight adults has remained relatively stable since 2009, but the proportion of obese adults has increased from 19% to 29%.
+More men reported an overweight BMI than women, however slightly more women reported an obese BMI43.

-Unfortunately, self-reported estimates often underestimate the magnitude of the problem, so it is likely that the obesity problem is greater than reported in the Tasmanian Population Health Survey 2019.
+Unfortunately, self-reported estimates often underestimate the magnitude of the problem, so it is likely that the obesity problem is greater than reported in the Tasmanian Population Health Survey 2022.
 Without reliable data, it is difficult to know the extent of the problem in our state.